John McVicar: As a criminal

-Whilst he was on the run, McVicar attempted to rob an armoured security van, was recaptured, charged with more offences and sentenced to another 15 years in prison consecutive to the eight he was already serving.
+Whilst on the run, McVicar attempted to rob an armoured security van, was recaptured, charged with more offences and sentenced to another 15 years in prison consecutive to the eight he was already serving.

 The UK Prison Service moved him to another maximum security jail, HM Prison Durham, from which he escaped again and remained on the run for two years, living incognito in Blackheath, South London, with his girlfriend and their young son.

 The escape from Durham led to him being declared "Public Enemy No. 1" by Scotland Yard, until he was apprehended and made to continue his 23-year prison sentence.
 He was paroled in 1978.

 As a journalist

 Telling his story

-After his release, McVicar wrote his autobiography, McVicar by Himself, and scripted the biographical film McVicar (1980), which starred The Who's lead singer Roger Daltrey in the title role and co-starred Adam Faith.
-Also after his release from prison, he studied for a postgraduate degree at the University of Leicester.
+During his imprisonment for his failed attempt to rob an armed money transfer vehicle (as a fugitive), McVicar began his study for a postgraduate degree at the University of Leicester, which he completed upon his release.
+In addition, McVicar covertly wrote his autobiography, McVicar by Himself.
+After its publishing, he co-scripted the biographical film McVicar with Tom Cleg who also directed.
+Roger Daltrey (lead singer of The Who) played the title role.
+The film co-starred Adam Faith.

+According to McVicar's foreword to the revised edition of McVicar by Himself (published by Artnik in 2002), Daltrey's interest in breaking into the film industry as a romantic lead heavily compromised the film's depiction of his relationship with McVicar's then-wife, Sheila Wilshire.
+He maintained that his relationship with Wilshire was always more related to convenience after she gave birth to his son.
+Wilshire was arrested for housing a fugitive while McVicar was on the run from his escape from Durham Prison.